SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 **2019-06-03**

+..
+XXX Replace the date above with the actual FCS ship date.

 * Updated for Swift 5.1.

 * Added information about functions that specify a protocol that their return value conforms to, instead of providing a specific named return type, to the :doc:`../LanguageGuide/OpaqueTypes` chapter.

+* Added information about property wrappers to the :ref:`Properties_PropertyWrapper` section.

+* Added information enumerations and structures that are frozen for library evolution to the :ref:`Attributes_frozen` section.

 * Added the :ref:`Functions_ImplicitReturns`
   and :ref:`Properties_ImplicitReturn` sections